Woody Allen: 2005–2014: Career resurgence

 In April 2008 he began filming Whatever Works, a film aimed more toward older audiences, starring Larry David, Patricia Clarkson, and Evan Rachel Wood.
 Released in 2009 and described as a dark comedy, it follows the story of a botched suicide attempt turned messy love triangle.
 Allen wrote Whatever Works in the 1970s, and David's character was written for Zero Mostel, who died the year Annie Hall came out.
 Allen was elected a Fellow of the American Academy of Arts and Sciences in 2001.
 You Will Meet a Tall Dark Stranger, filmed in London, stars Antonio Banderas, Josh Brolin, Anthony Hopkins, Anupam Kher, Freida Pinto and Naomi Watts.
 Filming started in July 2009.
 It was released theatrically in the U.S. on September 23, 2010, following a Cannes debut in May 2010, and a screening at the Toronto International Film Festival on September 12, 2010.

+In 2009, Allen signed a petition calling for the release of film director Roman Polanski, who had been arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

 Allen announced that his next film would be titled Midnight in Paris, starring Owen Wilson, Marion Cotillard, Rachel McAdams, Michael Sheen, Corey Stoll, Allison Pill, Tom Hiddleston, Adrien Brody, Kathy Bates, and Carla Bruni, the First Lady of France at the time of production.
-The film follows a young engaged couple in Paris who see their lives transformed.
+The film follows an aspiring American writer who visits Paris with his fiancée and is magically transported to the 1920s each midnight.
+This experience compels him to reevaluate his relationship with his fiancée and his attitudes toward nostalgia and living in the present.
 It debuted at the 2011 Cannes Film Festival on May 12, 2011.
 Allen said he wanted to "show the city emotionally" during the press conference.
 "I just wanted it to be the way I saw Paris—Paris through my eyes", he said.
 The film was almost universally praised, receiving a 93% on Rotten Tomatoes.
 Midnight in Paris won the Academy Award for Best Original Screenplay and became his highest-grossing film, making $151 million worldwide on a $17 million budget.